Southerngirl13/Responsive-Portfolio/README.md

 ### Overview

 In this assignment, we created two different portfolios.
 The first was a portfolio layout using the Bootstrap CSS Framework.
-The second was to enhance a previously created portfolio with a mobile-responsive layout (find my responsive portfolio here: https://southerngirl13.github.io/Bootstrap-Portfolio/).
+The second was to enhance a previously created portfolio with a mobile-responsive layout (find my bootstrap  portfolio here: https://southerngirl13.github.io/Bootstrap-Portfolio/).

 ### Project Mandatories